US Streetwear Star Williams Takes Over At French Label Givenchy - UrduPoint

 - Kanye West is his mentor - "He is the person that gave me my first break.
 I created a suit jacket for him to wear to the Grammys when I was 21.
 He then asked me how much I got paid, to which I replied, 'Nothing.'
 And he said, 'Okay, I'm going to give you double nothing to come work with me.'
 "The next day I was on a plane with him to Japan.
 He's been an amazing friend and mentor," Williams said.

-The designer later founded the cult music and fashion collective Been Trill with West, Abloh and fellow US streetwear sensation Preston Heron.
+The designer later founded the cult music and fashion collective Been Trill with West, Abloh and fellow US streetwear sensation Heron Preston.

-Their most notorious creation was a set of laces bearing the legend "Fuck Off" that cost $100.
+Their most notorious creation was a set of laces bearing the words "Fuck Off" that cost $100.

 Sidney Toledano, of LVMH, the French fashion giant of which Givenchy is a part, said it had "watched Williams grow into a great talent.